 The overall process described here has several goals:

 - Fix problems that are important to users

 - Engage the community in working toward the best possible Clojure

-There are several groups involved in this process with increasing levels of responsibility:
+There are several groups involved in this process with increasing levels of capability:

 - Anyone - anyone can submit a bug or enhancement request to Clojure once you have created a Clojure JIRA account

-- Contributors - anyone that has signed the contributor agreement can supply patches or work on improving tickets
+- Contributors - anyone that has signed the contributor agreement can supply patches or work or otherwise work on improving tickets

 - Screeners - a smaller group of trusted individuals have been granted the ability to move tickets through (some of) the stages of the process, in particular the Triage and Screening activities